 In addition to the Armed Services and Commerce Committees, Senator Fischer sits on the Senate Agriculture Committee, a vital committee to Nebraska where agriculture is the economic engine of the state.
 Fischer is a Nebraska cattle rancher with over 40 years of real-life experience working with agriculture producers and rural and economic development groups across the state.
 As Nebraska’s voice on this committee, she works to cut regulations negatively affecting agriculture and open up new trade opportunities for farmers and ranchers.

 Senator Fischer is a member of Senate Majority Leader Mitch McConnell’s leadership team, serving as counsel to the Majority Leader.
 In this position, which she has held since 2015, she presents the concerns of Nebraskans directly to the Republican Senate leadership.

 Before her election to the U.S. Senate, Fischer served in the Nebraska Unicameral, representing the 43rd Legislative District since 2004.
 During her time in the state legislature, she chaired the Transportation and Telecommunications Committee.
 She was also a member of the Revenue Committee, the Natural Resources Committee, and the Executive Board.

 Born and raised in Lincoln, Nebraska, Senator Fischer attended the University of Nebraska-Lincoln and graduated with a degree in education.
 She and her husband, Bruce, have been married for over 40 years and own a ranching business near Valentine.
-They have three sons and three grandchildren.
+They have three sons and four grandchildren.